AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-08-finite-state-machine-fsm-tutorial-implementing-an-fsm-in-c.md

 }
 ```

-If none of that code makes sense right now, don't worry—I'm about to break it all down step by step.
+Confused?
+Don't worry—I'm about to break it all down step by step.

 This is known as the **finite state design pattern**.
-Per this pattern, each state is modeled as a concrete class.
+In this pattern, each state is modeled as a concrete class.
 So we'll need need the following four states for our lightbulb:

 - `LightOff`
 - `LowIntensity`